oleg-sta/commonLibMask/README.md

 ### Calculate face position and blendshapes

-There is 3d-model of face with blendshape, you could download this ...
+When we have points on face we need to calculate position on blend (e.g. opened jaw) on 3d model.
+All main magic in [DetectionBasedTracker_jni](https://github.com/oleg-sta/commonLibMask/blob/master/src/main/jni/DetectionBasedTracker_jni.cpp) method Java_ru_flightlabs_masks_DetectionBasedTracker_morhpFace.
+We calculate approximate position of 3d model by solving equation:<br/>
+dst=argminX∥src1⋅X−src2∥ by SVD decomposition, you could find [here](https://docs.opencv.org/3.1.0/d2/de8/group__core__array.html#ga12b43690dbd31fed96f213eefead2373)

+Then we have to find coefficient for morphing face also solving almost the same equation dst=argminX∥src1⋅X−src2∥ by SVD decomposition.
+By the output you have 3d model with position in space, with blends coefficient.

 ### Draw by OpenGL

-On Android you could use OpenGL for high performance 3d or 3d graphics.
-I used OpenGL 2.0 you could find examples in other project here ...
+Al least you have to draw all on the screen.
+Here I use OpenGL.

 ## How to use it

-Example of use you could find by link: ...
+Example of use you could find [here](https://github.com/oleg-sta/Masks)